Esperanto manual alphabet: Letters

-The letters are all to be signed upright with a straight wrist, so for example the G closely resembles D, as in the French manual alphabet.
-None of the letters involve motion, so J and Z are distinct from other alphabets: J uses the two little fingers, like a Cyrillic J;

-Z has the form of an ASL 3, which appears to be unique to Signuno.
+The letters are all to be signed upright with a straight wrist, and palm outward, so for example the G resembles D, as in the French manual alphabet, although the D fingers are more open (like O) and the index finger is shorter.
+None of the letters involve motion (again like the static wrist this is to allow greater accessibility for certain disabled groups), so J and Z are distinct from other alphabets: J is like a Cyrillic J; and Z has the form of an ASL 3 (which appears to be unique to Signuno, and may have its origins in Cyrillic letter З (z) being similar in shape to the number 3).

 Other differences from the American manual alphabet are: